cadupereira21/ProjectTrailHiker/Project-Trail-Hiker/Assets/DailyReports.md

 ## Day 11 - 11/09
 Today I improved the slope QTE Physics, as well as fixed a bug in the walking animation while on a slope.
 I also added the company and game logo to the initial scene

+## Day 12 - 13/09
+Today I implemented our footsteps sfx and ambient sound.
+It still need improvement, but I will wait 'till ww have more environment art, so I can implement all music, audio and sfx organically with the environment and game art